ThirdAILabs/Universe/benchmarks/bolt_benchmarks/README.md

 ## Config File Format
 The config file is organized into a few main sections.

 * `job` - this field simply specifies the name which is used as the name of the experiment in mlflow.
 This is not the same as the run name command line argument which helps delineate the different runs of the same experiment.
-Ex:
+Example:
 ```toml
 job = "Amazon670k Product Recommendation"

 ```
 * `[dataset]` - this section specifies information about the dataset, including the path, input dimension to the network, and the format if the dataset is svm or csv.
-Ex:
+Example:
 ```toml
 [dataset]
 train_data = "amazon-670k/train_shuffled_noHeader.txt"